FlorianRappl/piral-cli-dotenv/README.md

 ### Does it work with every bundler?

-It should work with `piral-cli-webpack`, `piral-cli-webpack5`, and `piral-cli-parcel`.
+It should.
+It was tested with `piral-cli-webpack5` only.
+The `piral-cli-parcel2` bundler is presumably not working as they treat environment variables differently.
 Other bundlers are not tested.

 ### Are some environment variables overwritten?